onqtam/headjack/docs/why/SYSTEM.md

 - they try to make money by betting on a downturn (and they hope it's bad) and not share the info immediately to the public and try to build a good case to help steer policy such that the downturn isn't that high
 What if the brightest minds were not in hedge funds but instead predicting in public what would happen and try to minimize the problems instead of hoarding the info of what's about to happen for maximum gain?
 What if helping the public brought bigger or at least comparable gains?
 We need to redefine status.

+> "There is a perverse incentive in general for those who are more focused on opportunity than risk, and as a result we get all the opportunities and all the risks." - [Daniel Schmachtenberger](https://www.organism.earth/library/document/artificial-intelligence-and-the-superorganism#:~:text=there%20is%20a%20perverse%20incentive%20in%20general%20for%20those%20who%20are%20more%20focused%20on%20opportunity%20than%20risk%2C%20and%20as%20a%20result%20we%20get%20all%20the%20opportunities%20and%20all%20the%20risks.)

 > "The proper locus of distributed cognition is the commons and what the state and the market do is they keep trying to say: no, no, we are the proper place in which distributed cognition functions." - [John Vervaeke](https://youtu.be/Ft_7n3eUytQ?t=1876)